- Rio South Texas

 Figure 1-MSA Retail Sales (in Billions)

-Harlingen, Texas will soon be home to the Bass Pro Shops’ 57th location.
-Bass Pro Shop will open in the fall of 2011.
-The site is part of a large development known as Cameron Crossing shopping center.
+Harlingen, Texas is the home of Sam’s Club and Burlington Coat Factory.
+One of Harlingen’s newest major retailers is the Bass Pro Shop, which opened its’ 57th location there in the fall of 2011.
+It is located at the Cameron Crossing shopping center which now also is home to the Longhorn Steakhouse and Cracker Barrel Old Country Store and Restaurant.
 It is interesting to note that the population within a 60 mile radius of Harlingen is greater than the population within 60 miles of the San Antonio Bass Pro or the Cabelas in Buda, TX.
-City officials signed a 20-year lease with Bass Pro Shops setting the stage for a large retail shopping center north of the Expressway 77/83 interchange.
-This development is immediately north of Simon Properties’ Valle Vista Mall which is home to a score of other major retail outlets including Dillard's, Forever 21, JC Penney, Sears, and Big Lots and 70 additional stores, including Victoria's Secret, Aeropostale, Auntie Anne’s Bath & Body Works, Foot Locker, GameStop, General Nutrition Center, New York & Company, Rack Room Shoes, Hot Topic, Express Men, Sam Goody, Kay Jewelers, Charlotte Russe, Hallmark, and Coach.
-Retail sales in Harlingen have increase 5% since 2006 from $920 million to $970 million per year.
+Valle Vista Mall is home to a score of other major retail outlets including Dillard's, Forever 21, JC Penney, Sears, and Big Lots and 70 additional stores, including Victoria's Secret, Aeropostale, Auntie Anne’s Bath & Body Works, Foot Locker, GameStop, General Nutrition Center, New York & Company, Rack Room Shoes, Hot Topic, Express Men, Sam Goody, Kay Jewelers, Charlotte Russe, Hallmark, and Coach.
+Retail sales in Harlingen have increased 5% since 2006 from $920 million to $970 million per year.

-Positive signs for the region continue in 2011 as several big box users return to the market.
-First Hartford, the Connecticut-based developer behind The Shoppes at Rio Grande Valley has announced plans to build a 90,000-square-foot expansion next to J.C.
-Penney in Edinburg.
-Land has been sold to McDonald’s for a restaurant along Trenton Road.
-An expansion of the center west of J.C.
-Penney including Anna’s Linens, GNC and Petco will occupy the new space, which should be open for business during 2012.
-With the expansion, the Shoppes will have 428,000 square feet of retail space.
+The Shoppes at Rio Grande Valley has 428,000 square feet of retail space.
 Wal-Mart Super Center, Lowes and a host of other retailers also have locations in Edinburg.
 Retail sales in Edinburg have increase 31% since 2006 from $612.8 million to $799.8 million annually.

 McAllen offers some of the best cultural activities, shopping, dining and recreation in the state.
 A downtown entertainment districted filled with galleries, restaurants, nightclubs and more.
 Locals and visitors enjoy the variety of stores that McAllen has to offer.
 The shopping menu is represented by 40 of America's top 100 retailers and many of those retailers are among the most profitable stores in their chains.
 While much of the new growth in town is toward the north, McAllen's Palms Crossing, in the Convention Center District, is the newest large shopping and dining area.
 New national and local restaurants have opened their doors, along with a vibrant collection of retail stores.
 The Convention Center District, North 10th Street, downtown McAllen, the Las Tiendas shopping area, Trenton and La Plaza Mall are major shopping areas in the city.
 La Plaza Mall is known to generate more than 18 million visitors annually and remains one of the Simon Properties highest grossing retail malls.
 As McAllen becomes more culturally diverse, a large number of specialty stores have also appeared.
 There are Japanese and Filipino groceries, several health food stores offering organic products, and fresh fruit and vegetable stores open seasonally.